1. Torah and Slavery: Abraham, Sarah, and Hagar

 (b) Polygyny is to take a wife of equal status.
 This is slightly better economically, because if the husband kept both wives, then the dowry she brought into the marriage would not go with her on his divorce from her.
 But does the Bible approve of this arrangement?
 See the special discussion, below.

 (c) Polycoity, which means to take additional handmaids to the wife (in this case Sarai) or a secondary wife, also called a concubine (Hagar).
-This option is the one followed here in Gen. 16:1-4.
+This option is the one followed here in Genesis 16:1-4.
 Concubines bring no dowry with them.
 Note, however, that Hagar’s status has been elevated to a wife (v.
 3), though she still had a secondary status to Sarai.
-Jewish commentator W. Gunther Plaut notes that the Code of Hammurabi warns that a slave girl must not be elevated by her mistress and could not claim equality.
+Jewish commentator W. Gunther Plaut notes that the Code of Hammurabi warns that a slave girl elevated by her mistress could not claim equality.
 This explains why the biblical author of Genesis still calls Hagar (and Keturah) “concubines” (25:6) (The Torah: A Modern Commentary, ed. by W. Gunther Plaut, Union of American Hebrew Congregations, 1981, p.
 111).

 (2) As for Abram and Sarai conforming to their ancient Near Eastern culture, John Walton writes: